-The main purpose of mapping your POS Items is to establish a definitive link between POS sale items and WISK inventory products.
+The purpose of mapping your POS Items is to create a definitive link between the dishes/drinks you sell and WISK inventory products.

-This is essential when it comes to identifying variances.
+This is essential for identifying variances.
 Your variance compares a product's consumption to a product's sales.

-Consumption is purely the difference in stock counts from one inventory to the next while taking invoices, returns, and depletions into consideration.
-It does not consider sales at all.
+Consumption is the difference in stock counts from one inventory to the next while taking invoices, returns, and depletions into consideration.
+It doesn't consider sales at all.

-For products that find themselves in multiple POS Items—sold by the shot, single, full unit, or in several cocktails—it becomes necessary to have this POS Item Mapping in place in order to link each POS Item's PLU with the associated WISK product.
+For products that find themselves in multiple POS Items—lets say a liquor sold by the shot, single, full unit, or in several cocktails—it's necessary to have POS Item Mapping in place to link each POS Item's PLU with the associated WISK product.

 If all these items contain Belvedere, then properly mapping these POS Items will tell us that you sold a total of 30.5 oz of this product.
 We can then compare this value to the actual consumption to see if there had been any overpouring or theft.